 Numerous approved bush camping sites exist throughout the Yorke Peninsula and are situated at some of the most beautiful scenic coastal areas, which are accessible by conventional vehicles.
-Permits are required for all locations, purchase a permit here
+One permit is required per vehicle.
+Permits are required for all locations, purchase a permit here.
+For more information please visit www.visityorkepeninsula.com.au or call 1800 202 445.

 To assist you to locate a bush camping spot on the Yorke Peninsula we have created a map indicating many popular coastal camp sites.
 Please note that the Yorke Peninsula Council Bush Camping Permit does not include the Dhilba Guuranda-Innes National Park, which has a separate booking system.
 This system can be found here.